Drupal - Intermediate: Videos in Drupal

 Adding Video in Drupal

-Adding a YouTube or Vimeo video can be done by embedding directly in the WYSIWYG Editor.
+Adding a YouTube or Vimeo video can be done by embedding directly in the WYSIWYG Editor by utilizing our Remote Video widget.

 Adding a Panopto video requires you to use an Embed Flexible Content item.
 Read more about the Embed item in our FLEX: Basic 2 article.